NanoCommons/tutorials/ACEnano manuals/ACEnano Knowledge Infrastructure Manual.md

 4.2.*Contacts* area contains text fields on *Name and email of contact person for the protocols*.

 4.3.*Technique and Endpoints* area is different for each of the protocol types:

 4.3.1.For **Sample Preparation Protocol**, it contains a list box with multiple techniques, allowing multiple selection at a time, by holding Ctrl

 4.3.2.For the **Measurement Protocol**, it contains a dropdown list on *Technique*, a list box *Endpoints*, allowing multiple selection at a time, by holding Ctrl and a dropdown list on *Phase*.

+4.3.3.For the **Data Treatment Protocol**, this part doesn't exist.

 5.By pressing the red bottom *Continue to next step* at the end of the first page, the protocol chestionare continues with pages specific for each protocol type: